-Kitron's dividend policy states: "Kitron's dividend policy is to pay out an annual dividend between 30 and 60 per cent of the company's ordinary net profit after tax.
-When deciding on the annual pay-out ratio the company will evaluate the cash requirements and financial flexibility required in the company."
+Kitron's dividend policy states: "Kitron's dividend policy is to pay out an annual dividend of at least 50 per cent of the company's consolidated net profit before non-recurring items.
+When deciding on the annual dividend the company will take into account company's financial position, investment plans as well as the needed financial flexibility to provide for sustainable growth."